 - 1/4 teaspoon fine sea or table salt

 - 1 1/2 cups all-purpose flour

 - your choice of filling; l I used chocolate chips, seeds and raisins, and some of them were left plain.

 Start with butter in the bottom of a large bowl and whisk in sugar, zest, yogurt and egg until smooth.
-Whisk in baking powder, baking soda and salt until fully combined, then lightly fold in flour.
-Batter will be very thick, it’s ok.
-(You can add your choice if filling now, like berries or chocolate chips but I added to each cup while spreading the batter into the cups.)
+Whisk in baking powder, baking soda and salt until fully combined, then lightly fold in the flour.
+The batter will be very thick; it’s ok.
+(You can add your choice if filling now, like berries or chocolate chips, but I added to each cup while spreading the batter into the cups.)